 - Button/CTA (25 characters limit)

-If the character limit is exceeded, you won't be able to move forward.
+If you exceed the character limit, you won't be able to move forward.

 It isn't currently possible to preview the popover directly on your website before publishing it.
 However, on the right-hand side of the editor, you'll see a preview of how the popover will look like.